Fleetwood Mac: 1987–1995: Departures of Buckingham and Nicks

-The Buckingham/Nicks/McVie/McVie/Fleetwood lineup reunited in 1993 at the request of US President Bill Clinton for his first Inaugural Ball.
+The classic 1974–1987 line-up reunited in 1993 at the request of US President Bill Clinton for his first Inaugural Ball.
 Clinton had made Fleetwood Mac's "Don't Stop" his campaign theme song.
-His request for it to be performed at the Inauguration Ball was met with enthusiasm by the band, although this line-up had no intention of reuniting again.
+His request for it to be performed at the Inauguration Ball was met with enthusiasm by the band, although this line-up had no intention of reuniting permanently.

-Inspired by the new interest in the band, Mick Fleetwood, John McVie, and Christine McVie recorded another album as Fleetwood Mac, with Billy Burnette taking lead guitar duties.
-Burnette left in March 1993 to record a country album and pursue an acting career and Bekka Bramlett, who had worked a year earlier with Fleetwood's Zoo, was recruited to take his place.
-Solo singer-songwriter/guitarist and Traffic member Dave Mason, who had worked with Bekka's parents Delaney & Bonnie twenty-five years earlier, was subsequently added.
-In March 1994 Billy Burnette, a good friend and co-songwriter with Delaney Bramlett, returned to the band with Fleetwood's blessing.
+Inspired by the new interest in the band, Mick Fleetwood, John McVie, Christine McVie, and Billy Burnette recorded another album as Fleetwood Mac, with Bekka Bramlett, who had worked a year earlier with Fleetwood's Zoo, joining the band.
+Solo singer-songwriter/guitarist and original Traffic member Dave Mason, who had worked with Bekka's parents Delaney & Bonnie twenty-five years earlier, was also added.

-The band, minus Christine McVie, toured in 1994, opening for Crosby, Stills, & Nash and in 1995 as part of a package with REO Speedwagon and Pat Benatar.
-This tour saw the band perform classic Fleetwood Mac songs from their 1967–1974 era.
+Although she remained an official band member and would be part of the next studio album, Christine McVie chose to take a break from touring around this time.
+The other five members (Fleetwood, J. McVie, Burnette, Bramlett and Mason) toured in 1994, opening for Crosby, Stills & Nash, and in 1995 as part of a package with REO Speedwagon and Pat Benatar.
+This tour saw the band perform classic Fleetwood Mac songs spanning the band's whole history to that point.
 In 1995, at a concert in Tokyo, the band was greeted by former member Jeremy Spencer, who performed a few songs with them.

 On 10 October 1995, Fleetwood Mac released their sixteenth studio album, Time, which was not a success.
-Although it hit the UK Top 60 for one week, the album had zero impact in the US.
+Although it hit the UK Top 50 for one week, the album had zero impact in the US.
 It failed to graze the Billboard Top 200 albums chart, a reversal for a band that had been a mainstay on that chart for most of the previous two decades.
 Shortly after the album's release, Christine McVie informed the band that the album would be her last.
 Bramlett and Burnette subsequently formed a country music duo, Bekka & Billy.